Shuunen/repo-checker/README.md

 ### init

-`--init` ask repo-checker to initialize a data file in the current user directory (`~/repo-checker.config.js`).
+`--init` ask repo-checker to initialize a data config file in the current user directory (`~/repo-checker.config.js`).
-It's a simple copy of `data.sample.js` at the root of this project.
 If file already exists, use `--force` to overwrite it.

 ### data